 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 And, since the noodles are made from black beans, they deliver the kind of protein-fiber boost that comes only from eating beans and other legumes.
 They are also a perfect choice for folks on a gluten-free diet.
+It simply checks all the boxes!

 7 ounces black bean pasta